ularc/user-docs/gettingstarted/index.rst

 Limits
 ======

-- Users cannot request more than 5 nodes on a single job.
+- Users cannot request more than 3 nodes on a single job.
-- A job can only request a maximum of 20 cores per node and 120GB of memory.
-- The maximum allowed walltime for jobs on all queues is 1 day and 12h.
+- The maximum allowed walltime for jobs on all queues is 14 days and 12h.
 Contact ITS - Research Computing if more time is required for a job.